parkjinman98/Manual/README.md

 ### Before You Write
 #### Template

 Prepare a template file in the `YourProjectFolder/Profiles/Common/bin/codegen` folder to set a standardized style and format.
 The template file should be named `docgen_template_{custom_name}.docx`.

+It is recommended to start with the existing template file, and the following process is an example of editing the template file using Microsoft Word.
-The template file should be prepared in the following format.
+1. Open the template file in Microsoft Word.
-- Title style
+2. Press `Alt+F9` to display the field codes.
+3. Find the properties that you want to modify the style and format, and modify them.

+For example, if you want to modify the title style, find the field code including `DOCPROPERTY Comprehensive_IP_Title`.
+Then, apply the custom style to the object corresponding to the field code.

 #### Lua Script
 1. Properties